the-shadowmen/nostromo/docs/prow_jobs.md

 ## Grant write access to allow Prow to upload the content

 ## Serialize the new SA using a new key
-gcloud iam service-accounts keys create ~/private/sa-comm-prow.json --iam-account sa-comm-prow@cnvlab-209908.iam.gserviceaccount.com
+gcloud iam service-accounts keys create ~/private/service-account.json --iam-account sa-comm-prow@cnvlab-209908.iam.gserviceaccount.com

 ## Create Secret file with the SA json file
-kubectl create secret generic gcs-credentials --from-file=sa-comm-prow.json
+kubectl create secret generic gcs --from-file=service-account.json

 ## Check prow config and Submit
 ## Use the nostromo repository to find the config.yaml and plugins.yaml files